 A mixed reality accommodation system and related methods are provided.
 In one example, a head-mounted display device includes a plurality of sensors and a display system for presenting holographic objects.
-A mixed reality safety program is configured to receive a holographic object and associated content provider ID from a source.
+A mixed-reality safety program is configured to receive a holographic object and associated content provider ID from a source.

 The program assigns a trust level to the object based on the content provider ID.
-If the trust level is less than a threshold, the object is displayed according to a first set of safety rules that provide a protective level of display restrictions.
+If the trust level is less than a threshold, the object is displayed according to the first set of safety rules that provide a protective level of display restrictions.

-If the trust level is greater than or equal to the threshold, the object is displayed according to a second set of safety rules that provide a permissive level of display restrictions that are less than the protective level of display restrictions.
+If the trust level is greater than or equal to the threshold, the object is displayed according to the second set of safety rules that provide a permissive level of display restrictions that are less than the protective level of display restrictions.